A lot of good things can happen when people go to the hospital. Great clinical…

 90% of patients felt it was important to know their payment responsibility upfront.

-Source: What Is the Result of States Not Expanding Medicaid?, The Urban Institute & the Robert Wood Johnson Foundation, August 2014
+Source: The Cost of Not Expanding Medicaid: An Updated Analysis, The Urban Institute & the Robert Wood Johnson Foundation, April 2017

 The cost of uncompensated care has more than doubled in the past 10 years.

 Source: American Hospital Association, Annual Survey of Hospitals, 2014

 U.S. hospitals provided $45.9 billion in uncompensated care in 2012, representing 6.1 percent of annual hospital expenses.